yojoecapital/goop-cli/README.md

 ### Push

-Upload local changes to the linked Google Drive folder.
+Use `push` to upload local changes to the linked Google Drive folder.
 Passing `--yes` will commit the changes to Google Drive.
 Otherwise only the potential changes will be printed to the console.

 ### Pull

-Download remote changes from the linked Google Drive folder.
+Use `pull` to download remote changes from the linked Google Drive folder.
 Passing `--yes` will commit the changes to your local directory.
 Otherwise only the potential changes will be printed to the console.

 ### Ignore